How Long Does It Take to Settle a Personal Injury Case After the Doctor Releases You?

 Insurance companies love when someone is unrepresented in a personal injury case.
 They have the skills and training to find a way to offer as little as possible during the settlement process, and that's if they don't find a way to deny your claim altogether.

-Having an attorney on your side who understand fully how insurance companies operate, will only benefit you during this difficult time.
+Having an attorney on your side who understands fully how insurance companies operate, will only benefit you during this difficult time.

 The Roth Firm has a team of experienced Personal Injury Attorneys who have the training and skills to help you file a claim and obtain the compensation that you deserve for the injuries and damages that you suffered.